 If you scroll to the bottom I have included links to purchase along with an image of each easy indoor hanging plant.

 The Best Hanging Houseplants

-Tradescantia zebrina, also known as Wandering Jew, the Spiderwort will quickly fill your hanging planter and cascade over the sides.
+Tradescantia zebrina, also known as Wandering Dude or the Spiderwort will quickly fill your hanging planter and cascade over the sides.
 This hanging houseplant comes in a range of greens, pinks, and purples.
 If you live in Florida or California, it will grow rapidly, because it thrives in warm clients.
-This hanging houseplant will grow tiny pink blooms when located in the morning sun, but will also be happy in partial shade.
-The Spiderwort is an easy to care for houseplant, but will grow well outside in spring as well.
+This hanging houseplant will grow tiny pink blooms that only last a daywhen located in the morning sun, but will also be happy in partial shade.
+The Spiderwort is easy to care for houseplant but will grow well outside in spring as well.